Removed Features

 Template function

-You was encouraged to
+You were encouraged to

 Here is a template example.